 Love the candid talk of the management – “The IPO decision was because we didn't have any other choice, honestly!
 We saw a 90% drop in business after the first Covid-19 wave, and the company had six months of money left in the bank.
 The remainder of the funding from Ant Financial (existing investor) was not coming through (due to changes in FDI rules).
 While we were talking to many investors, nothing was materialising.
 An IPO was a desperate contingency plan, where we said it is okay if we are grossly undervalued at even $500 million, but we really need to raise $50 million.”

 We will come back to this.
 Let’s start with the basics first.

-Zomato is a technology platform connecting customers, restaurant partners and delivery partners, serving food delivery or restaurant industry.
+Zomato is a technology platform connecting customers, restaurant partners, and delivery partners, serving food delivery or the restaurant industry.
 Zomato has four main business lines:

 Food delivery business